Morris Park Aerodrome: American Eagle

-The American Eagle had a 100 ft envelope holding 33000 cuft of gas with an 80 ft compartment providing seating for 15 passengers.
-Instead of the usual rudder, she had a large propeller mounted so that in addition to providing propulsive thrust, it could pivot left and right providing lateral control, Two smaller propellers could be pivoted up and down for vertical control, a system which Rice had patented in 1904.
-The ship included a system which captured and reused hydrogen gas that leaked from the envelope.
+The American Eagle had a 100 ft envelope containing 33000 cuft of gas with an 80 ft compartment that provided seating for 15 passengers.
+Instead of the usual rudder, she used vectored thrust: a large propeller mounted so that, in addition to providing propulsion, it could pivot left and right for lateral control.
+Two smaller propellers could be pivoted up and down for vertical control, an arrangement patented by Rice in 1904.
+The ship included a system that captured and reused hydrogen gas leaked from the envelope.

-The ship was intended to be used for cross-country flights, with the initial trip scheduled from New York to Washington DC.
+The ship was intended to be used for cross-country flights, with the initial trip scheduled from New York to Washington, D.C.
 Stops along the way were planned at 50-75 mi intervals to show off the ship.
 Riggs said that the trip was intended "to demonstrate the practical uses of a properly equipped dirigible balloon for long-continued cross-country travel".
-Unfortunately, the flight never happened.
-Immediately after being launched, the horizontal planes accidentally hit the propellers, destroying them, making it impossible to control the ship.
+The flight, however, never happened.
+Immediately after being launched, the horizontal planes (movable surfaces used to adjust the up-and-down attitude of the aircraft) accidentally hit and destroyed the propellers, making it impossible to control the ship.
 A gale-force storm two days later caused irreparable damage to the gas envelope.

+Riggs, having spent almost $50,000, put the remnants of the airship in storage and went back to Arkansas.
+Rice, meanwhile, had taken the tools, engine, and other parts, hoping to use these to pressure Riggs into settling a debt for his share of the business.
+In 1910, Riggs sued Rice to obtain clear right to the patents and the return of the parts that Rice had in his possession.
+Riggs was successful in the first suit, but not the second.